Keyboard shortcuts

 Modules (Atlas, Almanac, Chronicle) are the only coalition-scoped components.
 Their identity derives under COALITION_ROOT.derive("module").derive(name) where name is "atlas", "almanac", or "chronicle".
 An optional ticket issuer derives under COALITION_ROOT.derive("tickets").

-No cross-Group, cross-citizen, or cross-coalition atomicity
+No cross-Group, cross-member, or cross-coalition atomicity

 Fixed shapes, open catalogs